Topic

 Technique

-Advanced dimensional modeling: bridge tables, inferred members, multi-timezone, and the awkward cases
+Advanced dimensional modeling: bridge tables and the hard cases

 Read →Technique

-How warehouse projects actually get built, organized as discovery, design, development, and deployment, with the Kimball-versus-Inmon design choice treated as a concrete decision rather than an academic debate.
+How a data warehouse project actually gets built, across discovery, design, development, and deployment, with the Kimball vs Inmon choice treated as a concrete decision, not a debate.

 Read →Technique